-We asked members of Elpha, a community of over 75,000 women tech workers, to anonymously share their salary data and opinions on pay in 2022.
+We asked members of Elpha, a professional network of over 75,000 women tech workers, to anonymously share their salary data and opinions on pay in 2022.
 Over 3,000 women participated in our survey, and over 7,000 women shared their salaries.
 Here are the significant trends that we uncovered.

 We're publishing this report in the same month as Women's Equal Pay Day in the U.S., which in 2022 landed on March 15th.
 Each Equal Pay Day marks how far into the next year the average woman would need to work to earn what the average man earned in the previous year, reminding us of how far we have to go in achieving pay equity.